Bischoff/wozmania/docs/usage.md

   * run `qmake wozmania-gui.pro`
   * run `make`
   * run `sudo make install`
-2. Start the emulator by typing `wozmania`
+2. Start the emulator by typing `wozmania &`
 3. Start the GUI by typing `wozmania-gui`
 4. To exit the emulator, select `Power` => `off` in the menus.